-- 1. there is a substantial need for the legal services, - the legal services cannot be adequately performed by the attorneys and supporting personnel of the state governmental entity or by the attorneys and supporting personnel of another state governmental entity, and - 3. the legal services cannot reasonably be obtained from attorneys in private practice under a contract providing only for the payment of hourly fees, without regard to the outcome of the matter, because of the nature of the matter for which the services will be obtained or because the state governmental entity does not have appropriated funds available to pay the estimated amounts required under a contract providing only for the payment of hourly fees.286 under a contract providing only for the payment of hourly fees.287 A contingent fee contract for legal services is void if the agency fails to obtain the required LBB finding.288 Moreover, a contract entered into or an arrangement made in violation of Subchapter C, Chapter 2254 of the Texas Government Code is void as against public policy, and no fees may be paid to any person under the contract or under any theory of recovery for work performed in connection with a void contract.289
+- 1. there is a substantial need for the legal services, - 2. the legal services cannot be adequately performed by the attorneys and supporting personnel of the state governmental entity or by the attorneys and supporting personnel of another state governmental entity, and - 3. the legal services cannot reasonably be obtained from attorneys in private practice under a contract providing only for the payment of hourly fees, without regard to the outcome of the matter, because of the nature of the matter for which the services will be obtained or because the state governmental entity does not have appropriated funds available to pay the estimated amounts required under a contract providing only for the payment of hourly fees.284

+Certain contingent fee contracts also require that the agency obtain a finding from the LBB that the agency does not have appropriated funds available to pay the estimated amounts required under a contract providing only for the payment of hourly fees.285 A contingent fee contract for legal services is void if the agency fails to obtain the required LBB finding.286 Moreover, a contract entered into or an arrangement made in violation of Subchapter C, Chapter 2254 of the Texas Government Code is void as against public policy, and no fees may be paid to any person under the contract or under any theory of recovery for work performed in connection with a void contract.287